Digital Print Technology in the Labels Industry

 “The thing about digital printing is that it doesn’t limit your imagination.
 We’re not constrained by only being able to get so far like we may be with a screen print.
 It’s all about ‘how far can we push this technology?’ and ‘how far can we push these presses?’ to try to achieve something that’s a bit special.
 With the 3D printing, which is indeed in its infancy, I’ve seen some amazing results.
 So if you’re going to get an image in there too, and there’s no reason why you can’t, then who knows what the future has in store?” says Simon.

-At Fine Cut, we pride ourselves on embracing the challenges with which our clients may come to us and on our ability to say 'yes' to printing projects.
-That is why we have had people come to us with gates and bedroom doors that need images printing on to them, why we customise, personalise and laser engrave people's iPads, Kindles and other precious items of technology, why we stay on after hours, experimenting with substrates and printers to see what amazing creation we can bring to life by the next morning.
+We embrace the challenges with which our clients may come to us and on our ability to say ‘yes’ to printing projects.
+That is why we have had people come to us with gates and bedroom doors that need images printing on to them, why we customise, personalise one off free issue parts, why we stay on after hours, experimenting with substrates and printers to see what amazing creation we can bring to life by the next morning.